 - locate, scan and conserve birth, marriage and death certificates.

 Once you’ve gone through these preliminary steps, it’s time to visit our family history room, where you’ll find a wide selection of reference books to help you take your research to the next level.
-You can search the catalogue to find out exactly what we hold.
+You can search the archives catalogue to find out exactly what original records we hold or our library catalogue for our local history publications.
 You can find out more about how to plan your visit on our Visiting Us page.

 Remember we also offer free access to Ancestry and Find My Past in all our libraries, as well as access to a number of useful websites.
 If you need more support, why not ask a member of staff for details of our workshops where we can talk you through the sites.
 We offer free ‘Getting Started’ sessions for Ancestry and Find My Past, or you can book a free session with one of our volunteer Family History Buddies for more tailored support.